techidaily/site-digital-screen-recording/source/_posts/new-detailed-insight-the-gecata-live-game-tracker-for-2024.md

 Finally, you may use completely customizable editing tools to alter your game recordings.
 To do so, use Filmora's editor and modify your recorded gameplay files using simple to advanced editing methods.

 After you've finished editing your recordings, click the Export option to save them to your selected place in the appropriate video format.
 You may also upload your recorded files straight to your YouTube channel, as well as other cloud storage services like Google Drive and OneDrive.
 To share your gameplays straight to your YouTube channel, just go to the YouTube navigation bar and pick the Sign-in option.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lCpzYpVPIZA?si=hNte-mPRIzjvqpRy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Conclusion

 There are many different types of game recording software for Windows available, and each one claims to be the best on the market.
 As game recording software apps are excellent for constant game screen recording, especially for gaming YouTubers that have comparable levels of engagement with their viewers.
 Movavi's Gecata is a lightweight streaming and game recording application for Windows PCs that ensures a single tick of action.
 That is why we prefer Filmora since it is feature-rich, provides you total control over settings, and allows you to pick whether you want to use your PC's sound or a microphone.

 **Cons:**

 * Watermarks on recordings in the free version
 * Lags with intensive games like Call of Duty and Shutter Games

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xtylXDY9YfA?si=VonzSiDFGCpJm2uC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: Alternative Software to Gecata to Record Games